dansmyers/AI/2-A*_and_Backtracking/Deliverables/3-Satisfaction.md

 ## Overview

-In this project, you're going to play around with randomized versions of the 3-CNF-SAT problem and demonstrate evidence of its *phrase transition* behavior.
+In this project, you're going to play around with randomized versions of the 3-CNF-SAT problem and demonstrate evidence of its *phase transition* behavior.

 It turns out that the difficulty of a randomized 3-CNF instance isn't determined by the number of variables but by the **clause-to-variable** ratio.